skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 # Session 14

-Having sorted out the problems at the Mages Guild and recovered some interesting books, they proceed to the Citadel.
+Having sorted out the problems at the Mage's Guild and recovered some interesting books, they proceed to the Citadel.
 Endo takes Garret to an inn, where the boy can hopefully keep a low profile.
 It is unlikely that anyone will recognize him, but the Queen has many powers of